drpe90/dark-theme/README.md

 # dark-theme

-A simple demo of dark mode using CSS and JS
+A simple demo of dark mode using CSS and JS.